MindTheGap-ERC/CarboKitten.jl/docs/src/denudation/physical_erosion.md

 ## Physical erosion

 The equations used to estimate how much material could one cell provide to the lower cells is described underneath.
 The equation is found in [tucker_channel-hillslope_2001](@cite).
 We choose this equation mainly because it specifically deals with bedrock substrates instead of loose sediments.
 In the equation, $k_v$ is erodibility, and the default value is 0.0023 according to the paper. $(1 - I_f)$ indicates run-off generated in one cell and slope is the slope calculated based on [ArcGis: how slope works](https://pro.arcgis.com/en/pro-app/latest/tool-reference/spatial-analyst/how-slope-works.htm).
-Note that the algorithms to calculate slope does not work on depressions.
+Note that the algorithms to calculate slope does not work on enclosed depressions.

 $$D_{phys} = -k_v * (1 - I_f)^{1/3} |\nabla h|^{2/3}$$